privvyledge/quartz_website/content/Projects/Autonomous Vehicles/F1tenth/Software Setup.md

 1. CYCLONE
 ## 5. Teleoperate
 1. Add robot name as an environment variable `echo "export VEHICLE_NAME=<INSERT_NAME>" >> ~/.bashrc && source ~/.bashrc`.
 Replace <INSERT_NAME> with the desired robot name.
 2. Export the motor control type: `echo "export MOTOR_CONTROL_TYPE=0000" >> ~/.bashrc && source ~/.bashrc`.
-'VESC Knockoff' and 'Velineon VXL-3S' do not have an IMU onboard.
+'VESC Knockoff' and 'Velineon VXL-3S' do not have an IMU onboard (so disable vehicle IMU filter for all but 0000 and 0003).
 Non-VESC SDKs paired with e.g the Velineon VXL-3S only provides RPS/RPM/ERPM/PWM/DutyCycle control but no current control or feedback.
 	1. 0000 = ESC (VESC Original) + Motor + SDK (VESC)
 	2. 0001 = ESC (VESC Knockoff) + Motor + SDK (VESC)
 	3. 0002 = ESC (Velineon VXL-3S) + Motor + SDK (Arduino + Pyserial)